 ‘Tis the season!
-Whether you need more drivers or cashiers during the holidays or servers during the summer months, you need your seasonal workers to be engaged.
-Engaged workers, as in individuals genuinely and emotionally invested in their employers and their job role, are far more productive, provide superior customer service, have less accidents and will want to return the following year.
+Whether you need more drivers, cashiers or servers during the holidays or summer months, you need your seasonal workers to be engaged.
+Engaged workers, who are genuinely and emotionally invested in their employers and their job role, are far more productive, provide superior customer service, have less accidents and will want to return the following year.

 6 Expert Ways to Engage Seasonal Workers

 Too often are seasonal employees considered necessary but not really worth investing in.
 We get it.
 Hiring, onboarding and training employees is expensive and time-consuming – applying that logic to seasonal staff might not be high on your list.
 Here’s the thing, training your seasonal workers really well means that you will have a highly skilled workforce which leads to better customer service and customer satisfaction.

 Don’t overload your seasonal staff with information on the first day, that’s counterproductive and causes unneeded stress.
 No one can absorb an overwhelming amount of material and information in a few hours or just a couple of days.
 Instead, train your employees in small doses so they can absorb the material better and can really apply it to their job role.

 Training is also crucial as it reduces workplace accidents as well.
 In addition, if you spend the time properly training your employees, then you can always have them help in the onboarding process of another staff member.
 By having other employees helping with training and onboarding new employees, not only solidifies their knowledge but saves you a ton of time and allows you to focus on running other aspects of your business.

 A seasonal employee may not be a long-term, full-time employee but that doesn’t mean they aren’t making huge contributions to your bottom line.
 Take the time to personally acknowledge their efforts and accomplishments.
 Make sure you go beyond the standard “Thank you!”